Fill upcoming lazy summer days with some new reads! This Summer Kids Book Roundup features new and upcoming releases to add to your shelves.

-It’s that time of summer when the days are sooooooo long and lazy, and sometimes it’s just plain too hot to go outside.
-We’ve gone on a lot of adventures so far this summer, but my kids have done plenty of reading, too.
+It’s almost that time of year for summer.
+It seems like it may take awhile to warm up this year, but there will be a time when the days are sooooooo long and lazy, and sometimes it’s just plain too hot to go outside.

 Add to your kids’ or grandkids’ home library with these new Summer Kids Books.
-This roundup has everything from an accordion-style book of a rainbow train (my 2-year-old loved this one) to an upcoming Halloween book to an Ivy + Bean book set and more.
+This roundup has everything from an accordion-style book of a rainbow train (my 2-year-old loved this one) to an upcoming Halloween book to an Ivy + Bean book set, to being outside, to learning more about gardening, and more.
 Enjoy!

 For Kids Ages 0 – 3